 There are a number of questions to ask when considering moving abroad:

-- Is my current national OT / PT qualification recognized by employers abroad?
+- Is my current national OT / PT qualification recognised by employers abroad?

 - Do I need to obtain a working license in the country that I wish to work in?